Muqtadir27/Customer-Performance-Dashboard/README.md

 ![Final Dark Theme](https://github.com/user-attachments/assets/2e8c0a27-bdc9-4dc1-af84-081d405976eb)

 # Tools and Technologies Used
 Power BI: For creating interactive visualizations and dashboards with real-time data insights.
 SQL: Used for data extraction, transformation, and loading (ETL) to prepare the data for analysis.
 Python: Utilized for data cleaning and preprocessing to ensure data accuracy and uniformity.

 # Insights and Applications
 The Customer Performance Dashboard offers actionable insights for:

-Marketing Teams: To target customer segments based on demographics, engagement levels, and purchasing patterns.\n Sales Teams: To identify and focus on high-value customers and top revenue-generating segments.
+Marketing Teams: To target customer segments based on demographics, engagement levels, and purchasing patterns.
+Sales Teams: To identify and focus on high-value customers and top revenue-generating segments.
 Executive Leadership: For high-level insights on customer demographics and revenue breakdown, assisting in strategic planning and investment.